 Montgeard, an important town in Lauragais in the XNUMXth century?

 We realize it when we enter the church and discover the font : all in Carrara marble, it was brought back from Pisa (Italy) in 1516 by a pastel merchant, Jacques de CaussidieresAnother treasure to admire: the alabaster sculptures dating from the XNUMXth century from Nottingham (England).
 Alabaster looks like limestone, but it is softer and therefore more easily carved.

 These works of art are four in number.
 Rectangular in size, they were once nested one inside the other and formed a large panel adorning the front of the altar.

 During the French Revolution, the altarpiece was dismembered to protect it more easily from the destructive madness of the revolutionaries.

-Today, these alabaster panels are scattered around the four corners of the church, sealed in the walls.
+Today these alabaster panels are scattered in the four corners of the church, sealed in the walls.
 It's up to you to find them!